ipbrennan90/PiMotions/docs/part2.md

         self.stop()
 ```

-Do a final resin sync to get our code changes deployed to the Pi:
+Do a final push to the balen remote to get our code changes deployed to the Pi:

 ```
-resin sync --source ./server --destination /server
+git push balena master
 ```

 ## Once that last sync completes, you're done! :tada: